Manual NetBSD Installation with Disk Encryption

 Settings:

-# Set this to "YES", otherwise system will boot in single-user mode.
+# If this is not set to YES, the system will drop into single-user mode.

 rc_configured=YES